quicwg/base-drafts/draft-ietf-quic-transport.md

 closes the connection, a CONNECTION_CLOSE frame with an appropriate error code will be used to signal closure.

+The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded.
+These states SHOULD persist for at least three times the current Probe Timeout (PTO) interval as defined in {{QUIC-RECOVERY}}.

-Disposing of connection state prior to the end of the closing or draining period could cause delayed or reordered packets to generate an unnecessary stateless reset.
-Endpoints that have some alternative means to ensure that late-arriving packets on the connection do not induce a response, such as those that are able to close the UDP socket, MAY use an abbreviated draining period to allow for faster resource recovery.
-Servers that retain an open socket for accepting new connections SHOULD NOT exit the closing or draining period early.
+Disposing of connection state prior to the exiting the closing or draining state could cause delayed or reordered packets to generate an unnecessary stateless reset.
+Endpoints that have some alternative means to ensure that late-arriving packets on the connection do not induce a response, such as those that are able to close the UDP socket, MAY end these states earlier to allow for faster resource recovery.
+Servers that retain an open socket for accepting new connections SHOULD NOT end the closing or draining states early.

-Once the closing or draining period has ended, an endpoint SHOULD discard all connection state.
+Once the closing or draining state ends, an endpoint SHOULD discard all connection state.
 This results in new packets on the connection being handled generically.
 For instance, an endpoint MAY send a stateless reset in response to any further incoming packets.